PetarSpassov/Quinngard/README.md

   - This is because of Bear's guaranteed fish spawn messing with the map seed, so sadly I can't do anything about it.
 Even adding another island would not work, as it just won't be able to spawn the portal.
 - **Custom buildings always show up for all clans outside of Bifrost.**
   - This stuff seems almost hard-coded, I couldn't find anything about the Bifrost-specific buildings to mimic on this one.
 I'll investigate it eventually, but for now, just keep it in mind if you launch other modes with the mod on.
 (Though you don't have much reason to do that...)
+- **The Wyvern secondary objective does not appear on custom realms, as it has been manually disabled.**
+  - Wyverns are hardcoded for each realm separately.
+This means I can't add new ones.
+Trying to do so would, in the best case scenario, break the Wyvern and cause it to 1-shot all of your units with infinite damage.
+Don't ask me what the worst case is.

 ### __Helheim__
 - **Trained True Valkyries do not have a portrait.**